trichimtrich/ohwait/README.md

 ### Integration

-Since from the begining Python wasn't designed for this concurrency concept (inconstrast with Golang), and it's kinda not good at threading (Check out another [David Beazley talk - Understanding the Pythong GIL](https://www.youtube.com/watch?v=Obt-vMVdM8s)).
+Since from the begining Python wasn't designed for this concurrency concept (inconstrast with Golang), and it's kinda not good at threading (Check out another [David Beazley talk - Understanding the Python GIL](https://www.youtube.com/watch?v=Obt-vMVdM8s)).
 So after 15++ years, the new specification makes a large number of IO-bound libraries (which designed without the awareness about this concept) hard to intergrate to new `async` code.

 Find out more about the [discussion here](https://bugs.python.org/issue22239) when someone trying to run nested asyncio loop for the problem when `sync` couldn't do `await`.